nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## FAQ

 **Q** I work in a highly classified/important organisation and we have large volumes of monetary transactions and tasks we need to keep track of.
-Can we use this version of the app to manage our operations?<br>
+Can we use this version of the program to manage our operations?<br>
-**A** No, the current version of SectresBook is not designed for such intensive and critical operations.
-It does not support any form of encryption or security and has a maximum cap on total amounts recorded.
-We do not suggest using this app in places where information loss or leaks may result in catastrophic consequences.
+**A** No, the current version of _SectresBook_ is not designed for such intensive and critical operations.
+It does not support any form of encryption or security and its performance has not been tested rigorously against larger loads.
+We ***do not suggest*** using this program in places where information loss or leaks may result in catastrophic consequences.

 **Q** I cannot see any images in this document, what is wrong?<br>
-**A** You are likely viewing the file in dark mode.
+**A** You are likely viewing the document in dark mode.
 The images are in black as their main color, please view this document in light mode instead.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SectresBook home folder.

-**Q**: Double-clicking the jar file does not open the jar file!<br>
+**Q**: Double-clicking the jar file does not open the jar file, why does this happen?<br>
 **A**: Make sure that Java 11 is installed on your computer.
 You may also open the terminal or command prompt and type `java -jar SectresBook.jar`.

 **Q** Do I need to have Java installed to run SectresBook?<br>